Graduation Policy & Requirements

 Note: Anyone over the age of twenty-one (21) will be responsible for all costs, including tuition, associated with attending The Gilbert School.

-Successful completion of twenty-four (22) Carnegie Credits.
-These credits must include four (4) in English, three (3) in Mathematics, three (3) in Social Studies, two (2) in Science, one (1) in Arts/Vocational, two (2) in Wellness - Physical Education and Health, and eight (8) in electives.
+Successful completion of twenty-four (24) Carnegie Credits.
+These credits must include four (4) in English, three (3) in Mathematics, three (3) in Social Studies, two (2) in Science, one (1) in CTE, one (1) in Physical Education, a half credit (.5) in Health, and nine and a half (9.5) in electives.